The City Museum

-The compelling City Museum tells the story of Lisbon's long history through
+The compelling Lisbon Museum tells the story of Lisbon's long history through

 prehistoric, Roman, Visigothic, Moorish, and medieval remains.
-It is
+Its main branch is

 Lisbon, maps and prints from before and after the quake (including a